Pregnancy

 Childcare

-Note; If you go back to work and there is no one around you who can take care of your baby, you will have to arrange child care.
-Child care in the Netherlands is very busy; there are waiting lists for a spot.
-So arrange childcare for your baby well in advance; apply for childcare as soon as you know you are expecting.
-Failure to arrange childcare (on time) is no reason for not coming to work.
-Need help arranging childcare?
+Please note: If you go back to work and there is no one in your environment who can take care of your baby, you will have to arrange childcare.
+In the Netherlands, childcare is very busy; there are waiting lists for a spot.
+Therefore, arrange childcare for your child well in advance; apply for childcare as soon as you know you are pregnant.
+Not arranging childcare (on time) is not a reason not to come to work.
+Do you need help arranging childcare?
 At Flexible Human Services you can contact Social Guidance, they can help you find childcare.

-In the Netherlands, there is also childcare allowance.
-This means that you may receive part of the cost of childcare back from the Dutch government.
-Read more here about how the childcare allowance works, what requirements are involved and how to apply for it.
+In the Netherlands, there is also a childcare allowance.
+This means that you may be able to get a portion of the childcare costs reimbursed by the Dutch government.
+Read here more about how the childcare allowance works, what requirements are attached to it and how to apply for it.

 Pregnancy is not an illness, but unfortunately it can happen that you get sick with pregnancy-related symptoms.
 Do you become ill as a result of your pregnancy?
 Then you must inform your employer as soon as possible, at Flexible Human Services, you report this to social guidance.

-You will then be reported by your employer to the UWV for sickness benefit and you will be called for an appointment with the company doctor.
-The company doctor gives advice on possible suitable work.
-The advice of a company doctor is binding and it is your legal duty to follow this advice.
-You cannot refuse to do any suitable work, as this will have consequences for your sickness benefit.
+You will then be reported by your employer to the UWV for a sickness benefit and you will be called for an appointment with the company doctor.
+The company doctor will give advice on possible suitable work.
+The advice of a company doctor is binding and it is your legal obligation to follow this advice.
+You cannot refuse to perform this possible suitable work, because this will have consequences for your sickness benefit from the UWV.

 This may be different from what you are used to in your home country.
-In the Netherlands, the UWV and the company doctor assume what someone is still able to do during illness.
-The company doctor often recommends suitable work.
-Flexible Human Services has a large client base and almost always we can arrange suitable work for you, which you are expected to perform according to Dutch law.
+In the Netherlands, the UWV and the company doctor assume what someone can still do during illness.
+The company doctor therefore often advises on suitable work.
+Flexible Human Services has a large client base and we can almost always arrange suitable work for you, which you are expected to perform according to Dutch law.

-In the Netherlands, the company doctor is the only doctor who can give advice on (suitable) work.
-So the GP or the obstetric cannot give advice about work.
-Also, a statement from a gynecologist or doctor from your home country is not enough to not have to work, if the company doctor in the Netherlands thinks otherwise.
-Not following the advice of the company doctor will result in your benefit being stopped.
+In the Netherlands, the company doctor is the only doctor who can give advice about (suitable) work.
+The GP or the obstetric cannot give advice about work.
+A statement from a gynecologist or doctor from your home country is also not sufficient to not have to work if the company doctor in the Netherlands thinks otherwise.
+Failure to follow the advice of the company doctor may result in your benefit being stopped.

-The UWV determines whether you are entitled to sickness benefits during your pregnancy illness.
-They pay this benefit directly to you to the bank account number you have given us.
-The UWV will contact you to determine whether you are entitled to benefit under the Sickness Benefits Act.
-Make sure you are always available and respond to letters from the UWV in time.
-Your benefit will be rejected if the UWV cannot reach you.
+The Dutch Employee Insurance Agency (UWV) determines whether you are entitled to a Sickness Benefit during your illness due to pregnancy.
+They pay this benefit directly to you into the bank account number that you have provided to us.
+The Dutch Employee Insurance Agency (UWV) will contact you to determine whether you are entitled to a Sickness Benefit.
+Therefore, make sure you are always reachable and respond to letters from the Dutch Employee Insurance Agency (UWV) in a timely manner.
+Your benefit will be rejected if the Dutch Employee Insurance Agency (UWV) cannot reach you.

 Many employees have their Health Insurance arranged through their employer.
 If you are insured with ZEM (Zorg en Zekerheid) through Flexible Human Services , you are "collectively" insured for the Basic Health Insurance.
 This collective insurance through the employer is only for working people in the Netherlands.
 This means that your (unborn) child is NOT co-insured through this insurance.